Analytic thermal bootstrap meets holography: Black brane background

 \section{Black brane background}

 This section is dedicated to the analysis of holographic two-point functions in the presence of a black brane background.
-We start by briefly reviewing the analytic bootstrap framework for thermal correlators established in~\cite{Barrat:2025nvu} from the CFT side, as well as the specific features of the holographic setup arising on the weakly-coupled gravity side, such as the spectrum of operators and the OPE coefficients of the stress-tensor sector.
-Specializing to the four-dimensional case, we then use these techniques to derive two-point functions of scalar operators with integer scaling dimension $\Delta_\phi$ in the zero spatial separation limit, using a finite set of dynamical input from holography to fully fix the correlator.
-We show that our results satisfy all the consistency conditions expected to hold for holographic two-point functions.
-Moreover, we compare them to a numerical solution of the wave equation, following the method of~\cite{Parisini:2023nbd}, and find very good agreement for $\Delta_\phi=3$.
+We start by briefly reviewing the analytic bootstrap framework for thermal correlators established in~\cite{Barrat:2025nvu} from the CFT side, as well as the specific features of the holographic setup arising on the weakly-coupled gravity side, such as the spectrum of operators and the OPE coefficients of the multi-stress tensor sector.
+Specializing to the four-dimensional case, we then use these techniques to derive two-point functions of scalar operators with integer scaling dimension $\Delta_\phi$ in the zero spatial separation limit, complementing the kinematic result with dynamical input from holography.
+The dominant piece in the OPE is determined exactly, while the terms arising from poles in the multi-stress tensor OPE coefficients is approximated using the asymptotic value of the latter.
+We argue that the arc contributions can then be systematically determined.
+In particular, we show that the framework of~\cite{Barrat:2025nvu} can be used to study the bouncing singularities of the multi-stress tensor sector, for which we find a perfect match with previous studies \cite{Fidkowski:2003nf,Ceplak:2024bja}.
+Moreover, for $\Delta_\phi=3$ we compare the exactly computed first part of the thermal correlator to a numerical solution of the wave equation, following the method of~\cite{Parisini:2023nbd}, and find very good agreement.
 We then provide an interpretation of our correlators in terms of Witten diagrams, performing a small temperature expansion of the bulk metric.
-In this context, we find a natural splitting between perturbative and non-perturbative sectors of the correlator, with the perturbative part matching our bootstrap results for integer $\Delta_\phi$.
-The framework of~\cite{Barrat:2025nvu} can also be used to study the bouncing singularities of the multi-stress tensor sector, for which we find a perfect match with previous studies \cite{Fidkowski:2003nf,Ceplak:2024bja}.
-We conclude by showing that higher-curvature corrections can be incorporated in the bootstrap framework and provide explicit correlators for this case as well.
+In this context, we find a natural splitting between perturbative and non-perturbative sectors of the correlator, with the perturbative part matching our bootstrap results for integer $\Delta_\phi$, while we associate the non-perturbative effects to the arc terms.
+We conclude by showing that higher-curvature corrections can be incorporated in the bootstrap framework.